 We want your children to have a pleasant check-up at the dentist too!

-At the dental office of Gary A. Roach, DDS and Jonathan Lubeck, DMD, we make sure that every member of the family has a comfortable and memorable experience while visiting the dentist.
+At the dental office of Jonathan Lubeck, DMD and Lindsay J. Laing, DDS, we make sure that every member of the family has a comfortable and memorable experience while visiting the dentist.
 We take the time to talk to your children so they feel welcomed and encouraged to talk about their smiles, teeth, and any problems they might have with their oral health.

 We know that some children (and adults, too!) are anxious about going to the dentist, so we go the extra mile to make sure they are not only calm but happy to be in our office.
-Dr. Roach and Dr. Lubeck are kind and friendly Roanoke dentists who care about your child’s oral health and are happy to answer questions from you or your children about keeping smiles healthy.
+Cave Spring Family Dental are kind and friendly Roanoke dentists who care about your child’s oral health and are happy to answer questions from you or your children about keeping smiles healthy.

 When Should Children Start to Visit the Dentist?